-Nutritional Therapy vs Health Coaching: Where to Start, Average Salary, How Can You Practice?
+Nutritional Therapy vs Health Coaching: Where to Start, What to Look For, and How to Practice

 Many educational institutions tout their health coaching certificate and nutrition training programs.
 With an overabundance of options, it leaves one wondering: What is the difference between nutritional therapy and health coaching?
 Which program is best?
 What does the certificate entail?
 Are there requirements to obtain a certificate?
-What sort of health and wellness jobs are available?
-And, how much can you make?
+And what sort of health and wellness jobs are available?

 There are many routes one can take to become a health coach or nutrition coach.
 In this post, we will break down the complexities so that you can: